News (Always tag)

 November 24, 2024

 Selby Wynn Schwartz's debut novel...
-After Sappho has been longlisted for the 2022 Booker Prize!
+After Sappho has been longlisted for the 2022 Booker Prize(link is external)!
 The judges write: "A poetic patchwork of fragments of literary history that together take shape as an intergenerational tale of the Lesbian family.
 An ancestry eruditely, playfully recovered."

 Schwartz received her Ph.D. in Comparative Literature in 2005, and currently teaches writing at Stanford University.
 She was awarded the...